ashes999/terrace/README.md

 This sample creates a new `800x600` game with a `32x32` red box that moves with the arrow keys.

 To run your game, run `ruby build.rb`.
-This will combine all the ruby files together into a single script, and generate the HTML5 version of the game.

-To play the game, open `bin/index.html` in your browser.
+This will generate all the files for the default target (currently `web-craftyjs`) under `bin/web-craftyjs`.
+To play the game, open `bin/web-craftyjs/index.html` in your browser.

 ## Important Points to Note

 - WebRuby uses `console.log` for error handling; please use Chrome to debug (you won't see the console messages in FireFox).
 - Source files are aggregated together *alphabetically*, starting with `lib` code. `main.rb` is always added last.
-- For debugging, we automatically include `webruby-debug.js`.
-This file is 5MB (!), but produces verbose error messages.
-- For release builds, specify `release` (eg. `build.rb web-craftyjs release`) to link the `webruby-release.js` file instead.
-- We can't meaningfully report on WebRuby versions since we're using a custom build.
-We're probably using `0.9.3`.
+This will change when we adopt `mrubymix`.
 - You can't use backticks in your code.
 Doing so will break the amalgamation of code (and even if it didn't, Javascript runs in the browser, so it wouldn't work.)

 # Supported Platforms and Targets